cratorrex/tpt2calc/README.md

  ### Helps calculate your average clearspeed based on:
   - Your total Enemy kills in the run.
   - How long you were in that run (in game time).
-    - if you're using real time, divide the result by 2.
+    - if you're using real time, please click the checkbox before pressing Calculate.
   - Which region you're in.

    Note: The result of the calculation will be more accurate with more kills and time spent in the run.